nicolas-vtn/onion-threadpool/README.md

-# Onion Event
+# Onion Thread Pool

-A lightweight, header-only, thread-safe C++20 event system.
+A lightweight, dynamic C++20 thread pool for dispatching asynchronous tasks.

-It provides a simple way to subscribe, unsubscribe, and trigger strongly-typed events with automatic cleanup when subscription handles go out of scope.
+It allows submitting tasks that are executed by a pool of persistent worker threads.
+The pool size can be changed at runtime, and workers sleep efficiently when no tasks are available.

+The implementation is based on modern C++20 features such as `std::jthread` and `std::stop_token`.

 ---

 ## Features

-* Header-only (INTERFACE library)
-* Thread-safe
 * C++20 compliant
+* Dynamic worker thread count
+* Thread-safe task dispatch
+* Efficient worker sleep using `std::condition_variable`
+* Graceful thread shutdown using `std::stop_token`
+* No busy waiting
 * No external dependencies
+* Simple and lightweight

 ---